The Five Hindrances of Buddhism

 Sources: https://www.accesstoinsight.org/lib/authors/nyanaponika/wheel026.html and https://bswa.org/teaching/the-five-hindrances-nivarana-by-ajahn-brahm/

-It’s not necessary to memorize the Five Hindrances and their remedies, but rather when negative thoughts and such arise, they aren’t necessarily permanent, and can be counter-balanced with their opposite.
+It’s not necessary to memorize the Five Hindrances/Faults and their remedies, but rather when negative thoughts and such arise, they aren’t necessarily permanent, and can be counter-balanced with their opposite.

 Namu Kanzeon Bosatsu

 1 A couple pronunciation tips: “cch” and “cc” are pronounced like English “ch” as in chance.
 While “th” is not the same as English “th” as in thorn.
 It is like “t”, but sounds stronger, breathier.
 Similarly “dh” is a stronger, breathier version of “d”.
-Such distinctions aren’t really made in English, but
+Think of the “dh” in English “redhead”.
+Such distinctions aren’t really noticeable in English, but to Indian people there’s a difference.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.